cloudflare/cloudflare-docs/content/stream/uploading-videos/upload-video-file.md

 ### Set creator property

-Setting a creator value in the `Upload-Creator` header can be used to [identify the creator](/stream/manage-video-library/creator-id/) of the video content, linking the way you identify your users or creators to videos in your Stream account.
+Setting a creator value in the `Upload-Creator` header can be used to identify the creator of the video content, linking the way you identify your users or creators to videos in your Stream account.

+For examples of how to set and modify the creator ID, refer to [Associate videos with creators](/stream/manage-video-library/creator-id/).

 ### Getting the video ID when using TUS